-At Millner and Knight we pride ourselves on our ability to help smooth a path for the claims process.
+At Millner and Knight, our compensation solicitors pride themselves on our ability to help smooth a path for the claims process.
 We also regard it as a care of duty to inform injured parties of their rights while providing some tips on the dos and don’ts of journeying towards the security of safety net compensation.

 So, if you are involved in an accident, it pays to know that: